 Customer Satisfaction and Loyalty Matrix

-At a very high level, the Customer Satisfaction and Loyalty Matrix is used in the context of business, marketing, finance.
+At a very high level, the Customer Satisfaction and Loyalty Matrix is used in the context of business, marketing, customer service.

 Customer Satisfaction and Loyalty Matrix quadrant descriptions, including examples